-Every year, we — the small communications team of DigitalLife — once again face the exciting challenge of organizing a unique event around the theme of Digitalization.
+Every year, we — the small communications team of DigitalLife — once again face the exciting challenge of organizing a unique event around the theme of digital transformation.
 And every year we set our benchmark a bit higher so that we can meet our colleagues’ demands and our own standards as well.

 But in spite of all the changes and improvements we make, the core content of the event always remains the same: also the DigitalLife Day 2018 is all about inspiration, information, and innovation related to digitalization at Daimler.

 Our focus areas for DigitalLife Day 2018 were artificial intelligence, data, and new partnerships!

 This year, as always, DigitalLife Day focused on specific themes that represent the most important digitalization trends in our sector.
 The ever-present technological theme of artificial intelligence is still highly relevant for our daily work, for new business models of Daimler AG, and for our customers all over the world.